 Visit Duke Orthopaedics Urgent Care

-Our convenient orthopaedic urgent care locations in Durham, Apex, and Wake Forest are open seven days a week.
+Our convenient orthopaedic urgent care clinic is open seven days a week.
 Get fast service with no long waits and no unnecessary exposure to illness.
-No appointment needed; walk-ins are welcome.
+No appointment is needed; walk-ins are welcome.